Renwick-Tyryshkin-Lab/MFeaST/README.md

 If you choose to download _MFeaST_ from github, please select the file for your system:

-.dmg files are for Mac installation.
+.dmg or .app files are for Mac installation.

 .exe files are for Windows installation.